Positive thinking without implementation strategies is ineffective wishful thinking, found NYU’s Gabriele Oettingen.

 However, when facing tasks that cannot be mastered such as terminal illness, Indulging in positive fantasies enabled people to maintain a positive outlook.

-These on-line and in-person participants showed greater effort-based creativity than those who were given no information or for whom the silver lining theory was refuted.
+Participants showed greater effort-based creativity than those who were given no information or told that there’s no association between impulsivity and creativity.

-The Silver Lining Theory increased performance and enabled people to mitigate a perceived negative attributes.
+This “silver lining theory” increased performance and enabled people to manage perceived negative attributes.

-Mentally Contrasting a desired future (such as excelling in an intelligence test and writing an essay) with a present reality increased physiological energization measured by systolic blood pressure and grip strength to the degree a person expected to attain the desired future.
+Mentally Contrasting a desired future (such as excelling in an intelligence test and writing an essay) with a present reality also increased physiological energization measured by systolic blood pressure and grip strength.

-Mental contrasting may trigger energy activation that fuels effort to perform an unrelated task, concluded University of Hamburg’s A. Timur Sevincer and P. Daniel Busatta collaborating with Oettingen.
+This energy activation from mental processes can increase effort to perform an unrelated task, concluded University of Hamburg’s A. Timur Sevincer and P. Daniel Busatta collaborating with Oettingen.

 Coupling Mental Contrasting with Implementation Intentions (MCII) helped economically-disadvantaged children convert positive thoughts about future outcomes into effective action, found University of Pennsylvania’s Angela Lee Duckworth, Teri A. Kirby of University of Washington with NYU’s Anton Gollwitzer and and Oettingen.